1chooo/simple-ai/README.md

 > [!IMPORTANT]
 > Remember to synchronize and update your repository before starting to write code each time.
 > #### Make sure to synchronize and update your repository before initiating a pull request:
+> 1. Run `git stash save` to temporarily stash your local changes.
-> 1. Run `git fetch upstream` to sync the source project with your local copy.
+> 2. Run `git fetch upstream` to sync the source project with your local copy.
-> 2. Run `git checkout main` to switch to the main branch.
+> 3. Run `git checkout main` to switch to the main branch.
-> 3. Run `git merge upstream/main` to merge the updated remote version into your local copy.
+> 4. Run `git merge upstream/main` to merge the updated remote version into your local copy.
 If there are no conflicts, the update process is complete.
+> 5. Run `git stash pop` to apply your temporarily stashed changes back to your working directory.
+Resolve any conflicts if necessary.

 ## License
 Released under [MIT](./LICENSE) by [Hugo ChunHo Lin](https://github.com/1chooo).